Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Preliminaries, main results, and relation to stability

-Since we just proved that the right-hand side of \eqref{eqn:W_tilde_equal_0} is positive, then, if all the Fourier modes of $W$ are negative there are no such bifurcations.
+\end{lemma} The function $\erf(z)$ is the standard error function, $\erf(z):=\tfrac{2}{\sqrt\pi}\int_{0}^{z} \e^{-s^2}\diff s$, and the proof of the lemma can be found in the appendix.
+As the right-hand side of \eqref{eqn:W_tilde_equal_0} is positive, there exists no bifurcations of the form described in the main theorem if all the Fourier modes of $W$ are negative.
 A similar conclusion was drawn in \cite{CGPS20} for the McKean--Vlasov equation, however with opposite sign.
-They introduce the following notion of H-stability. \begin{definition}[H-Stability] A function $W\in L^2(\mathbb T^d)$ is said to be H-Stable if all its Fourier modes are non-negative, or equivalently if for all $u\in L^2(\mathbb T^d)$,

-\end{definition} The authors of \cite{CGPS20} prove, under mild assumptions, that for H-Stable potentials there exists a unique stationary state which is globally asymptotically stable.
-In the setting of this manuscript, we see that if $-W$ is H-stable, the hypotheses of Theorem \ref{thm:mainmain} cannot be satisfied; the minus sign is consistent with the different shape of the transport term in \eqref{eqn:2}.
-Proving that the constant stationary state $\rho_\infty$ is asymptotically stable for the time-dependent system \eqref{eqn:2} when $-W$ is H-stable is an open question and the energy method utilised in \cite{CGPS20} is not applicable.
+They introduce the notion of H-stability: a function $W\in L^2(\mathbb T^d)$ is said to be H-stable if all its Fourier modes are non-negative.
+The authors of \cite{CGPS20} prove, under mild assumptions, that for H-stable potentials there exists a unique stationary state which is globally asymptotically stable.
+In the setting of this manuscript, if $-W$ is H-stable, the hypotheses of Theorem \ref{thm:mainmain} cannot be satisfied.
+Proving that the constant in $x$ stationary state $\rho_\infty$ is asymptotically stable for the time-dependent system \eqref{eqn:2} when $-W$ is H-stable is an open question and the energy method utilised in \cite{CGPS20} is not applicable here.
 However, there exists a result on the linear stability of \eqref{eqn:2}.